UptickNetwork/DID-docs/docs/verifier/verification-library/verifier-set-up.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Any application that wants to authenticate users based on their Uptick ID Identity off-chain must set up a Verifier.
+Any application that wants to authenticate users based on their Privado ID Identity off-chain must set up a Verifier.
 A Verifier is made of a Server and a Client.

 The Server generates [the ZK Request](./request-api-guide.md) according to the requirements of the platform.
 There are two types of authentication: